 You aren’t obligated to take a dish to pass or bring paper products.
 However, if you can’t be sure to let the host know in advance.
 It might be necessary to stay home or go to an event later if you aren’t able to contribute!

 You can also streamline your tasks at home!
 Don’t get so hung up on other people’s expectations that you make yourself crazy or take away from the enjoyment of the holidays!
-Check out my holiday survival guide!

 You can’t change the people in your family and sometimes those they choose to surround themselves with can be difficult too.
 Don’t put yourself in the line of fire.
 This doesn’t mean avoid all family events and it doesn’t mean you can choose who attends what or how everyone acts.
 But you can choose to avoid talking to certain people outside of pleasantries.
 Ask your significant other to be a buffer if you need them too.
 Make an agreement ahead of time with a sibling not to allow that long winded uncle to corner either of you.
 And when necessary excuse yourself from the situation and take a little break!